 What Are the Similarities Between Hemp and Marijuana?

 Hemp and marijuana are similar on the molecular level except for their THC levels.
 In terms of physical appearance, you probably already know that hemp and marijuana generally look alike.
 After all, this article is about identifying hemp plants.

 Although hemp and marijuana have significant differences (the latter makes people “high”), they provide some of the same effects.
 Both varieties of the Cannabis Sativa plant may stimulate appetite, relieve tension/soreness, reduce swelling, calm nerves, aid digestion, and much more!

 However, the “high” feeling brought on by the THC in marijuana can often cause people to feel uncomfortably anxious and paranoid.
 That doesn’t happen to everyone – many people enjoy the euphoria of THC.
 But CBD offers soothing effects without the worry of a negative state of mind.

-What Are the Legal Differences Between Hemp and Marijuana?
+Legal Differences Between Hemp & Marijuana

 The 2018 Farm Bill revolutionized the hemp industry by making the legal distinction between hemp and marijuana.
 Intoxicating substances and plants have stirred many legal battles over the past century, and hemp’s conflation with marijuana caused some confusion over their differences.

 The Farm Bill’s distinction between hemp and marijuana has helped the hemp industry thrive.
 As long as hemp meets the federal requirement of containing 0.3% or less THC, it’s 100% legal in the United States.
 This distinction has given CBD a chance to strut its stuff as a therapeutic compound.